 This is not always obvious, of course.
 The baby can't say "please stay, mum.
 This place is scary for me and I don't know what's going on but I know the sound of your voice and I feel calmer and safer when I hear your voice."
 But we know that the baby's heart rate will often settle and he will be observably calmer when he can feel the presence of mum, dad or perhaps a loving grandparent close by.
 This is where reading aloud can help.

 If you haven't yet had a chance to read much about why reading aloud is important, here's what you need to know in a nutshell.

 Reading to babies and young children is important because it:

 These benefits hold true for all babies, including very sick and premature babies who have to spend time in the NICU or SCBU.
 In fact, there is now good research to show that reading aloud to sick and premature babies brings extra special benefits, both for the babies themselves and for their parents.

 In 2010, a study in Montreal in Canada compared two groups of parents of premature babies:

 They wanted to find out whether the reading program had made any difference to the parents' experience while their babies were in the NICU or to the amount of reading the parents did with their babies once the babies were taken home.

-The study showed that encouraging parents to read to their sick and premature babies in the NICU:
+And the results?
+The study clearly showed that encouraging parents to read to their sick and premature babies in the NICU/SCBU:

 Here are some of the comments: